-Once you’ve got the basics down, you’ll be able to expand on your skills and start building things like metal furniture, steel chairs or metal art.- Getting used to wearing your welding gear properly and making sure it’s well fitted.- Learning the correct arc currents for your machine.- Wearing a face shield when welding electrical equipment. – Using proper ventilation while welding.
+Once you’ve got the basics down, you’ll be able to expand on your skills and start building things like metal furniture, steel chairs or metal art.- Get used to wearing your welding gear properly and ensuring it’s well fitted.- Learning the correct arc currents for your machine.- Wearing a face shield when welding electrical equipment. – Using proper ventilation while welding.

 - Learning how to use the correct tools for the job.
 For example, using the correct welding gun for the material you’re welding with.- Correctly connecting your welder to a ground clamp.- Learning how to properly ventilate your workspace by keeping a window open, or by using proper ventilation when you’re outside.

-- Keeping your welder and plasma cutter turned off when not in use.
+- Keep your welder and plasma cutter turned off when not in use.

 - Never leave a piece of equipment on without ground fault protection.- Using the correct materials for the job.
 A metal gun should not be used on wood, etc.

 - Using the proper arc currents for your specific machine.
-This includes how many amps you should use, when your should change your voltage and so on.- Really learning the basics of welding should take about three months to complete.
+This includes how many amps you should use, when your should change your voltage, and so on.- Learning the basics of welding should take about three months to complete.

-- You can start suing welding as a career once you have a job that needs welded parts.
+- You can start using welding as a career once you have a job that needs welded parts.

-- You may want to make a resume of your work history, as well as a portfolio for potential future employers.
+- You may want to make a resume of your work history and a portfolio for potential employers.